Hala-654/space-out/Client/proposal.md

   ]

-- POST/comments: Add a comment to a specific mission

-[

-{

-"id": 1

-"name":

-"comment":

-"date":

-}

-...

-]

 ## Roadmap

 - Client/Frontend:
   - Initialize the React project with basic routes and boilerplate pages
-  - Create the main pages: Home, mission overview (card), collaboration, and astronauts profiles.
+  - Create the main pages: Home, mission overview (card), and astronauts profiles.
 - Server/Backend:
   - Set up the Express backend with placeholder data for missions and astronauts
-- Implement user comment functionality on mission pages.
 - Ensure responsiveness
 - Bug fixes
 - Demo day